Mobilizing Your Business in COVID-19 Times

 Bottom line: Now is the time to think of innovative ways to shift your business so you can meet the needs of your community and the community at large during this time of COVID-19.
 Humanity wins when we come together.

-As a contributing faculty member in Walden’s College of Management and Technology, Dr. Hughes teaches business strategy, problem solving, and leadership to master’s students in the online MBA degree program.
+As a contributing faculty member in Walden’s College of Management and Human Potential, Dr. Hughes teaches business strategy, problem solving, and leadership to master’s students in the online MBA degree program.
 She is a small business owner, published author, and international speaker with over a decade of leadership and management experience.

 Walden University is an accredited institution offering a Master of Business Administration (MBA) degree program online.
 Expand your career options and earn your degree in a convenient online format that fits your busy life.